alexjungaalto/masterthesis/README.md

 and edges obtained from references.
 For example node "Section 1" is connected to "Section 2" if there is a reference from Section 1 to Section 2 or vice-versa (the dependency graph can be directed or undirected).

-- Ask your friends, family or collegeaus to give you feedback.
+- Ask your friends, family or colleauges to give you feedback.
 Our group meetings are also a good place to obtain feedback.